-- 55. Since the modelling process has to reflect transaction terms, as required by Article 292(1)(a) and (b) of the CRR, in the understanding of the ECB the density and location of grid points as defined in Article 284(4) of the CRR should capture intermediate and final transaction-related cash flows depending on notional amounts, maturities, etc. that influence the shape of the exposure profile.
-The ECB also considers that, if the EEPE calculated with a very dense time grid is more than 5% above the EEPE as calculated by the institution using its standard set of grid points for the whole portfolio or representative sub-portfolios as defined in the counterparty credit risk Glossary, then the ECB can increase the alpha parameter following the process described in section 11. - 56.
-The ECB is of the view that, in order to fulfil the requirements set out in Article 368(1)(f) of the CRR, the estimation and monitoring of the numerical error of the EEPE should be part of the regular validation programme mentioned in Articles 293(1)(c) and 294(1)(d) of the CRR.
-If the numerical error is more than 5% of the EEPE for the whole portfolio or representative sub-portfolios as -defined in the counterparty credit risk Glossary, the ECB can increase the alpha parameter following the process described in section 11.
+- 50. Since the modelling process has to reflect transaction terms, as required by Article 292(1)(a) and (b) of the CRR, in the understanding of the ECB the density and location of grid points as defined in Article 284(4) of the CRR should capture intermediate and final trade-related cash flows depending on notional amounts, maturities, etc. that influence the shape of the exposure profile.
+The ECB also considers that, if the EEPE calculated with a very dense time grid193 is more than 5% above194 the EEPE as calculated by the institution using its standard set of grid points under the standard configuration of the IMM for the whole portfolio, then the ECB can increase the alpha parameter following the process described in Section 11.195 Institutions can conduct this impact assessment on representative sub-portfolios as defined in the Counterparty credit risk Glossary. - 51.
+The ECB is of the view that, in order to fulfil the requirements set out in Article 368(1)(f) of the CRR, the estimation and monitoring of the numerical error of the EEPE due to the number of scenarios should be part of the regular validation programme mentioned in Articles 293(1)(c) and 294(1)(d) of the CRR.
+If the numerical error196 is more than 5% of the EEPE for the whole portfolio, the ECB can increase the alpha parameter following the process described in Section 11.197 Institutions can conduct this impact assessment on representative sub-portfolios as defined in the Counterparty credit risk Glossary.